 The Wireless Transmitter is intended for use in the radiated electromagnetic fields specified below.
 The customer or the user of the Wireless Transmitter should assure that it is used in such an environment.
-IEC 60601 Immunity test Compliance Electromagnetic environment - guidance test level Level Portable and mobile RF communications equipment should be used no closer to any part of the Wireless Transmitter, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Recommended separation distance Conducted RF 3 Vrms 3 Vrms $d = 1.2\sqrt{P}$ IEC 61000-4-6 150 kHz to 150 kHz to 80 MHz 80 MHz Radiated RF 3 V/m 3 V/m $d = 1.2\sqrt{P}$ 80 MHz to 800 MHz 80 MHz to 80 MHz to IEC61000-4-3 $d = 2.3\sqrt{P}$ 800 MHz to 2.5 GHz 2.5 GHz 2.5 GHz Where P is the maximum output power rating of the NOTE 1: At 80 MHz and 800 MHz, the higher transmitter in watts (W) according to the transmitter frequency range applies. manufacturer and d is the recommended separation NOTE 2: These guidelines may not apply in all distance in meters (m). situations.
-Electromagnetic propagation is affected by absorption and reflection from structures, objects and Field strength from fixed RF transmitters, as people. determined by an electromagnetic site survey,a a Field strength from fixed transmitters, such as base should be less than the compliance level in each stations for radio (cellular/cordless) telephones and frequency range.b land mobile radios, amateur radio, AM and FM radio broadcast cannot be predicted theoretically with accuracy.
+IEC 60601 Compliance Immunity test Electromagnetic environment - guidance test level Level Portable and mobile RF communications equipment should be used no closer to any part of the Wireless Transmitter, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
+Recommended separation distance Conducted RF 3 Vrms 3 Vrms $d = 1.2\sqrt{P}$ IEC 61000-4-6 150 kHz to 150 kHz to 80 MHz 80 MHz Radiated RF 3 V/m 3 V/m $d = 1.2\sqrt{P}$ 80 MHz to 800 MHz IEC61000-4-3 80 MHz to 80 MHz to $d = 2.3\sqrt{P}$ 800 MHz to 2.5 GHz 2.5 GHz 2.5 GHz Where P is the maximum output power rating of the NOTE 1: At 80 MHz and 800 MHz, the higher transmitter in watts (W) according to the transmitter frequency range applies. manufacturer and d is the recommended separation NOTE 2: These guidelines may not apply in all distance in meters (m). situations.
+Electromagnetic propagation is affected by absorption and reflection from structures, objects and Field strength from fixed RF transmitters, as people. determined by an electromagnetic site survey,^a ^a Field strength from fixed transmitters, such as base should be less than the compliance level in each stations for radio (cellular/cordless) telephones and frequency range.b land mobile radios, amateur radio, AM and FM radio broadcast cannot be predicted theoretically with accuracy.
 To assess the electromagnetic environment Interference may occur in the vicinity of equipment due to fixed RF transmitters, an electromagnetic site marked with the following symbol: survey should be considered.
-If the measured field land mobile radios, amateur radio, AM and FM radio broadcast cannot be predicted theoretically with accuracy.
-To assess the electromagnetic environmen due to fixed RF transmitters, an electromagnetic site survey should be considered.
-If the measured field strength in the location in which the Wireless Transmitter is used exceeds the applicable RF compliance level above, the Wireless Transmitter should be observed to verify normal operation.
+If the measured field (((• 1)) strength in the location in which the Wireless Transmitter is used exceeds the applicable RF compliance level above, the Wireless Transmitter should be observed to verify normal operation.
 If abnormal performance is observed, additional measures may be necessary, such as re-orienting or relocating the Wireless Transmitter.